The 1991 UW football team has a new book to commemorate its 12-0 season and co-national title

 We’ll never know if they would have defeated fellow unbeaten Miami for an undisputed national title, a hypothetical barnburner of a debate that still rages.
 But it can be said with little hesitation that it was the best team in Washington history, and coach Don James’ crowning achievement.

 Now the ’91 Dawgs have a new book to commemorate, and illuminate, their 12-0 campaign, just in time for its 30th anniversary.
-It’s entitled “Fear No Man: Don James, the ’91 Huskies, and the Seven-Year Quest for a National Football Championship,’’ and published, appropriately, by the University of Washington Press.
+It’s titled “Fear No Man: Don James, the ’91 Huskies, and the Seven-Year Quest for a National Football Championship,’’ and published, appropriately, by the University of Washington Press.

 The author is a familiar name in Seattle sports circles, only as a talker, not a writer: Mike Gastineau.
 The “Gas Man” was a fixture on Seattle airwaves for two decades until walking away from his full-time KJR gig in December 2012.
 Who would have guessed he’d become a prolific and successful author, having penned two previous books?